ssg/Genesis/README.md

 # Running Genesis

-Just type `.\Setup -Force` on a PowerShell prompt.
-Beware that it would change your system configuration permanently.
+First, examine the contents of `SampleConfig.psd1` and edit as necessary.
+Don't forget that your changes will be permanent and irreversible (I hope to fix that in the future).
+Then run the command below on a PowerShell prompt:

+.\Setup SampleConfig.psd1

+It will make necessary changes on your system and install Chocolatey and required packages as needed.
+Genesis changes system settings, it never touches

 # Roadmap

 I don't want to spend too much time on this project, that's one of the reasons why I used PowerShell as it was the simplest way to do it.
-I'd appreciate some features though:
+I'd like to add some features though:

 * [X] Add checks for non-Store apps (chocolatey integration maybe?) although I'm not very fond of Chocolatey.
-* [ ] Get config file as a parameter
+* [X] Get config file as a parameter
-* [ ] Easier installation using PowerShellGet
+* [ ] Easier installation using PowerShellGet, e.g. `Install-Module Genesis`
-* [ ] Use a plugin architecture
+* [ ] Modularize configuration handling better

 # License